HYPER-SOLUBILIZING TRICALCIUM PHOSPHATE MUTANTS OF Klebsiella sp. GMD08

 Downloads

 Klebsiella sp.
-GMD08 is one of the bacteria that has the capability to dissolve insoluble inorganic phosphate into soluble phosphate ion through their organic acid production.
-Transposon is a genetic element agent usually used to generate mutant through mutagenesis.
-Thus it can be used to identify the genetic functions involved in those phosphate solubilizing mechanisms.
+GMD08 is a bacterium capable of dissolving insoluble inorganic phosphate into soluble phosphate ions through its organic acid production.
+Transposon is a genetic element commonly used to generate mutants through mutagenesis, and thus can be used to identify genetic functions involved in phosphate-solubilizing mechanisms.
 This research was conducted to identify the genes of Klebsiella sp.
 GMD08 involved in phosphate solubilization through sequence detection obtained from a hyper-solubilizing phosphate mutant library.
-Mutation was conducted by inserting mini-Tn5 transposon hosted in Escherichia coli S17-1/λpir [pBSL202] into Klebsiella sp.
-GMD08 chromosome by the filter mating conjugation method.
-Trans conjugant mutant candidates were then qualitatively and quantitatively analyzed for their solubilizing ability to dissolve tricalcium phosphate [Ca3(PO4)2] using pikovskaya medium.
-The organic acid characteristics of transconjugant mutants were detected using High-performance liquid chromatography (HPLC).
-Meanwhile, suspected genes involved in phosphate solubilizing were detected using the sequencing method obtained from the transposon insertion result.
-Nucleotide Basic Local Alignment Search Tool (nucleotide BLAST) was used to identify the nucleotide base sequence similarity with the database.
-The results showed that PB116 and PB122 were the two main transconjugant mutants obtained from transposon mutagenesis which had higher tricalcium phosphate dissolving ability.
-Gluconic acid was the main organic acid produced by Klebsiella sp.
-GMD08 phosphate solubilizing mechanism.
-Moreover, arginine repressor (ArgR) and malate dehydrogenase gene (mdh) coding gene were involved in Klebsiella sp.
-GMD08 phosphate solubilizing mechanism.
+Mutation was carried out by inserting a mini-Tn5 transposon hosted in Escherichia coli S17-1/λpir [pBSL202] into the chromosome of Klebsiella sp.
+GMD08 using the filter mating conjugation method.
+Transconjugant mutant candidates were then qualitatively and quantitatively analyzed for their ability to dissolve tricalcium phosphate [Ca₃(PO₄)₂] using Pikovskaya medium.
+The organic acid profiles of the transconjugant mutants were detected using High-Performance Liquid Chromatography (HPLC).
+Suspected genes involved in phosphate solubilization were identified through sequencing of transposon insertion sites.
+Nucleotide BLAST was used to determine nucleotide sequence similarity with the database.
+The results showed that PB116 and PB122 were the two main transconjugant mutants obtained from transposon mutagenesis with higher tricalcium phosphate-dissolving ability.
+Gluconic acid was identified as the main organic acid produced by Klebsiella sp.
+GMD08 in its phosphate-solubilizing mechanism.
+Furthermore, the arginine repressor (ArgR) and malate dehydrogenase (mdh) genes were found to be involved in the phosphate-solubilizing mechanism of Klebsiella sp.
+GMD08.